gottfried-github/e-commerce-app/readme.md

 this is taken from [here](https://stackoverflow.com/a/56741737)

 ### Notes
-1. The `init-db.sh` script gets run after 1 minute of sleep, to make sure the `init` container has established the database for connections.
-This is probably not the most elegant way of doing things but for now I haven't come up with a better way (the better way would be to somehow condition the `init` container and the `init-db.sh` script on the log output of the `base` container).
-2. `migrate-mongo`, which is run in `init-app.sh`, doesn't work with es6 modules.
+1. `migrate-mongo`, which is run in `init-app.sh`, doesn't work with es6 modules.